ATTENDEES

 This conference is your platform to forge strategic partnerships, stay updated on industry developments, and contribute to shaping the future of West Africa's energy sector.

-MSGBC Oil, Gas & Power is officially endorsed and supported by:
+MSGBC Oil, Gas & Power is endorsed and supported by:

 Join us in shaping the future of West Africa’s energy sector